NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

 ```
     -f, --force                     Do not prompt user to confirm operation.
     -h, --help                      Print help text.
-    -n, --namespace=                Kubernetes namespace that the workspace is located in.
+    -n, --namespace=                Kubernetes namespace that the server instance is located in.
 If not specified, namespace "default" will be used.
 ```
 ##### Example Usage